MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ```

 ### -DisableRestorePoint

 Indicates whether to disable scanning of restore points.
+Valid values are:

+- $true: Windows Defender restore point scanning is disabled.
-If you specify a value of $False or do not specify a value, Windows Defender restore point is enabled.
+- $false: Windows Defender restore point scanning is enabled.
+This is the default value.

 ```yaml
 Type: Boolean